 - To target and cater to different types of students, you can use goal setting, customized learning environments, dedicated tracking, and custom course landing pages.

 Thinkific is a decent platform made especially for selling courses, so it aims to do that one thing very well.
-The course builder is flexible enough to construct most types of courses, while the marketing options, integrations, and more in-depth customization options available will appeal to those that are focussed on building a business and a brand around online courses.
+The course builder is flexible enough to construct most types of courses, while the marketing options, integrations, and more in-depth customization options available will appeal to those that are focused on building a business and a brand around online courses.

 For already successful businesses, the higher-priced plans offer more flexibility to manage multiple course creators.